 These streamers are no longer supported so it can be a little tricky to get them up and running.
-If (like I was) you are randomly searching the Internet for the correct app and other tips I hope you find this useful.
+It took me a while to find the right app so I am writing this ‘random thought’ on my blog in the hopes that it becomes discoverable online.
+If (like I was) you are randomly searching the Internet for the correct app and other tips I hope you find this information useful.
+It may also be useful if you’re looking to connect to older radios or streamers made by Roberts, Ruark and a range of other manufacturers.

 My new stereo